-Students will receive an oral one on one assessment of progress and final grade or written assessment of grades at the end of each PN course from instructor.
-Student can find written final grades for course using the student web portal.
+Final accumulative grade for course can be found on Canvas gradebook.
+(The academic testing, homework and project grade may have to be calculated to obtain the correct 331/3%) Any student having minimal passing scores in clinical or academic will have a one on one conference with instructor outlining a path for success in the next course Once the instructor posts the grades the student can find written final grades for course using the student web portal.
 If at any time during the grading period a student's academic and/or clinical progress falls below the expected standard or the student does not show satisfactory academic progress, the student will be counseled as to the steps required to bring the grade to a satisfactory level before the end of the PN course.
 The student will be referred to counseling and, if necessary, to a Student Intervention Team (SIT) meeting to review the appropriateness of program placement.